MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/centralized-deployment-of-add-ins.md

     \*In MSI versions of Outlook, admin-installed add-ins will show in the appropriate ribbon in Outlook but doesn't show the add-in in 'My add-ins' section.

-- Your directory must be federated to Azure Active Directory.
+- Your tenant's directory must either be in or federated to Azure Active Directory.

 - Your users must sign into Office using their Organizational ID.